LONDON, NEW LIFE: Part 21

 Once settled in my Hampstead room, I got in touch with a young English poet I'd met in Rome months earlier.
 He had been with a girlfriend, I with my husband, and the four of us explored some Roman markets together.
 The poet and I had exchanged glances, nothing more.
 But, you know, messages can be morse-coded by the eyes alone and there was no mistaking the erotic charge that flickered between us.
 Thus, meeting up in London on the pretense of "having a drink" inevitably extended into dinner then into bed then into one of those things, one of those bells which now and then ring, just one of those crazy flings.
 The poet had broken off with his previous girlfriend but neither of us was interested in committment anyway.
 We spent long weekends making love in my room, walking in the park, going to parties at literary friends of his and talking.
 Unlike my silent husband, the poet was a talker, a maker of well-turned phrases, and this was a novelty, especially since many of his fine phrases were about me.
 I was not in love but flattered, my confidence boosted.
 It lasted on and off for a couple of months and then we drifted apart as easily as we had drifted together.
 Other eyes were now holding mine.

 What is it about me and Older Man?
 Make that charismatic older man.
 Preferably dominant, as well as charismatic older man.
 Must I accept tedious Sigmund's explanation?
 The father, always the father, or the mother, at the root of our troubled sexy psyches?
 How boring.
 I have a better theory: past lives.
 In one of my past lives (Egypt?)
 I had a passionate love relationship with an older man.
 We were totally meant for each other.
 Then I betrayed him with a younger man, just for fun.
 My true love never forgave me and swore to punish me in future lives until I learned the lesson.
 That's why I fall for older men who respond to me, to some extent, but are somehow inaccessible or unavailable.
-Wait: my theory doesn't apply to Reg since, although he was definitely older was not dominant and was both available and accessible.
-OK, there may be a few glitches in my theory but they could be ironed out if I had the time or inclination.
-Anyway my theory is no longer valid since I'm now an Older Woman and any man appreciably older would have to have one foot, or both, in the grave.
+Wait: my theory doesn't apply to Reg since,lthough definitely older was not dominant and was both available and accessible.
+Allright there may be a few glitches in my theory but they could be ironed out if I had the time or inclination.
+Anyway my theory is no longer valid since I'm now an Older Woman and any man appreciably older would have to have one foot or both feet in the grave.

 But that was then and young poet was instantly forgotten when I came under the spell of a certain charismatic, dominant older man.
 I can talk about him now because he's no longer on this planet.
 He deserves a book all to himself instead of featuring only as a character in my story.
 If he had written his autobiography, I would have had only a very small part in the last few chapters and being discreet, he might not have mentioned me at all.
 Never mind, eh?
 That's what he'd say.
 I raise a toast to you, dear T, all the lives you touched are grateful to have shared your table.

 I'd never met anyone like T before.
 He was a cockney lad and proud of it, sometimes playing up the nasal twang for effect even though he could do 'proper' English when he wanted to.
 He had been asked by the BBC to record a series of radio broadcasts about his working-class London boyhood because he described it with such humour and authenticity.
-The broadcasts were made before I knew him but I was given a tape of some of them and have chosen an extract to share.
-In case you have trouble understanding the cockney pronunciation, think Michael Caine and you'll get it.
-The talk starts after a short silence.
+The broadcasts were made before I knew him but I was given a tape of some of them.
+Will post an extract in another section.

 Leaving aside for a moment my own involvement, I want to try and bring T to life here because he was such an interesting character.
 You could not be in his presence for more than a few minutes without becoming part of his world.
 He saw you, noticed some significant facet of your personality and most likely invented a new name for you.
 You felt immediately at home with him, literally, because with no further ado you'd be sitting at his kitchen table along with a crowd brought home from the pub, eating a big dinner cooked by him with great flourish and much laughter.
 He had an actor's stage presence without actorish narcissism or mannerisms.
 No one who met T even briefly ever forgot him, not only because of the fascination of his stories but because each person felt uniquely recognised, included.
 His sense of observation was acute, noticing everything, absorbing detail like a painter or photographer, both of which he was.
 How he took on those roles is in itself material for a novel or a film.